On Sale This Week: Lean Ground Beef + Pork Side Ribs

 Staying True to Our Values

-Some might say we are missing a business opportunity.
+Some might say we're missing a business opportunity.
 Maybe.
 However, we would rather keep our prices as low as possible, maintain exceptional quality, and build a business that supports our family, team, partner farms, and loyal customers, past, present, and future.

-We will continue to grow organically, through authentic connections and word of mouth, instead of relying on gimmicks or “too good to be true” offers.
+We will continue to grow organically through authentic connections and word of mouth, rather than relying on gimmicks or “too good to be true” offers.
 In the long run, this approach feels more honest and sustainable.

 To everyone who has followed our journey, purchased our products, and shared our story, thank you.
 Your support allows us to keep doing what we love: raising healthy animals on regenerative pastures and delivering ethically raised meat you can trust.
-It might be a slower and more complex way to grow, but it is the right way for us.
-In return, it brings you the most value and integrity possible.
+It might be a slower and more complex way to grow, but it's the right way for us.
+In return, it provides you with the most excellent possible value and integrity.